Conference Planning Process

 In 2019, we will offer our seventh Learning Conference, focused on learning and evaluation practices, May 29 – 30, 2019, in Seattle, Washington.
-We will also hold a fall topical conference October 29, 2019, in New York, New York.

 About nine to 12 months before each conference, GEO issues a request for session proposals (RFP).
 We also engage an all-volunteer planning committee, comprising members from across our community to help:

 - provide input on the agenda, including networking opportunities;